alpmestan/ghc.nix/README.md

 To format all nix code in this repository, run `nix fmt`, to enter a development shell, run `nix develop`.
 - To change the settings of the `devShell` to your liking, just adjust the `userSettings` attribute-set in the top-level flake.
-- To format all nix code in this repo, run `nix fmt`, to enter a development shell, run `nix develop`.

 ## Legacy nix-commands support